 - Teach them how to use the Dexcom SHARE app (if they are comfortable!) and adjust their alert settings for them accordingly

 - Make sure your roommates have all of your emergency contact information (endocrinologist, parents, relatives, close friends)

-- Go over the instructions of your emergency Glucagon kit with your roommates, in case of a worst case scenario.
+- Go over the instructions of your nasal glucagon BAQSIMI or emergency Glucagon kit with your roommates, in case of a worst case scenario.